Frequently (& Not-So-Frequently) Asked Questions

 What are the differences between the Draig and Var, and their mating rituals?

 The Var men are under the false impression that they have a say when it comes to mating and love, but in truth, for them the mating just happens.
 It’s destiny, fate, and in the end beyond their control.
 The Var don’t need ceremony, preferring the more simplistic approach.
 If they say something is a certain way, it is.
 In book one, Kirill (being king) tells Ulyssa, “All it would take is my declaration and you’d be my lifemate, my wife.”
 So for the king, with power, it’s just a matter of wishing it to be so.
-But, for Kirill and the others lifemating just happens, as natural as another day passing.
-Sticking to their customs, they don’t need a ceremony to confirm what they already know in their hearts, and what their hearts (and brothers/friends/other Var) often know before they do.
-Love/Mating is beyond their control, not that they’d change it for the world.
+But for Kirill and the others, lifemating just happens, as natural as another day passing.
+Sticking to their customs, they don’t need a ceremony to confirm what they already know in their hearts, and what their hearts (and brothers, friends, and other Var) often know before they do.
+Love and mating are beyond their control, not that they’d change it for the world.

 It’s the same for all of them.
-Their souls/hearts just know from the beginning and the head takes longer for it to catch up and admit to it.
+Their souls and hearts just know from the beginning, and the head takes longer for it to catch up and admit to it.

-I’m know a lot of you are wondering about Margot (and possibly poised to send me emails demanding answers—send away, I love hearing from you, but don’t expect me to give away the details).
+I know a lot of you are wondering about Margot (and possibly poised to send me emails demanding answers, send away, I love hearing from you, but don’t expect me to give away the details).
 Right now, you know as much as Kendall does.
 Don’t despair.
 Her story is written.
 Watch for her in a Space Lords series book where all your Margot Haven questions will be answered.

 Why “Savage” King?
-I didn’t think him violent or sadistic or etc.
+I didn’t think him violent or sadistic.

 Series reading order?